hadzistancic/spotify_wrapped-/README.md

 ## Why is this data interesting or valuable?

-Spotify Wrapped is popular because it turns personal listening data into insights and stories.
-It lets users reflect on their musical tastes, discover favorite artists and songs, and share their “musical year” with friends.
+Spotify Wrapped lets users reflect on their musical tastes, discover favorite artists and songs, and share their “musical year” with friends.

 ## This app uses